List of mesivtas

 This article is a list of mesivtas.
-A mesivta is a Jewish orthodox yeshiva secondary school for boys.
+A mesivta (or mesifta) is a Jewish Orthodox secondary school for boys.
 The term is commonly used in the United States to describe a yeshiva that emphasizes Talmudic studies for boys in grades 9 through 11 or 12; alternately, it refers to the religious studies track in a yeshiva high school that offers both religious and secular studies.